ItzSomebody/stopdecompilingmyjava/decompiler-tool-bugs/Entry-004/Entry.md

 ## FernFlower
-FernFlower is unable to parse the stack correctly and displays an incorrect bitwise evaluation and/or tries to invoke on integers for some weird reason.
+FernFlower is unable to parse the stack correctly and displays an incorrect bitwise evaluation and/or tries to invoke on integers for some weird reason on larger samples.

 #### Scoring
 Consistency: 10